Wednesday, May 13, 2015

 Louis Rothschild Mehlinger (1882-1987) was born along the shores of the Mississippi River to Ferdinand Mehlinger, a German Jew who had emigrated to New Orleans in 1865, and the former Catherine Hayes, who had been born a slave in 1863.
 He grew up in rural Mississippi, where his father was a postmaster and merchant.
 Louis was sent off to a historically black college in Jackson, Mississippi, where the instruction was vocational.
 One day, Booker T. Washington visited and Mehlinger was among the students assigned to look after the great man.
 “I never will forget,” he later said, “I got to shine the dear gentleman’s shoes.”
 Looking back, he thought the educator’s focus on vocational training was right “under the circumstances in which Booker Washington found himself.”

 Upon graduating he briefly taught carpentry in Florida, but in January 1907, during Theodore Roosevelt’s presidency, he arrived in Washington, DC, to take a job as clerk in the Treasury Department.
 He boarded in the same house with Carter Woodson and would serve as secretary of the historian’s Association for the Study of Afro-American Life and History.
 He enrolled in Howard University’s night dental school, but it closed before he could get his degree.
-By studying shorthand, typing, bookkeeping, he qualified for a stenographer job at Treasury.
+By studying shorthand, typing, and bookkeeping, he qualified for a stenographer job at Treasury.
 In 1916 he entered Howard’s night law school but his studies were interrupted by the United States’ entry into World War I. After a stint in a black officer’s training school, he became a captain in an infantry division that served in France.

 After the war, Mehlinger returned to Treasury and recommenced his nighttime legal studies at Howard.
 He graduated magna cum laude in 1921, soon after the start of Warren G. Harding’s presidential administration.
 Solo practice was unpromising, as “most black families with any means” wanted a white lawyer.
 Fortunately, the Department of Justice’s only black lawyer, a member of the Republican National Committee from Mississippi, had Mehlinger appointed his stenographer.
 Because his politically connected boss “ran around a lot,” all the law work of the office fell to him.
 “Pretty soon,” he recalled, “I was appointed assistant attorney and assigned to argue cases in the Court of Claims,” a juryless court that heard monetary claims against the federal government.

 Some members of the government were offended when they realized that the Department of Justice had sent a black lawyer to discuss a case with them.
-When Mehlinger traveled in the South to investigate a claim, he routinely left the day before the returned trip he had booked, fearful that if he left as scheduled “Ku Klux Klan elements” might take him off the train once in some rural area.
+When Mehlinger traveled in the South to investigate a claim, he routinely left the day before the returned trip he had booked, fearful that if he left as scheduled “Ku Klux Klan elements” might take him off the train in some rural area.
 His caution was understandable: in 1925, white Mississippians murdered his brother and drove his father from the state.
 Despite such handicaps, Mehlinger became so good at his job that even FDR's patronage-starved Democrats decided they had to retain him–a Republican–when they came into office in 1933.

 Mehlinger had subscribed to the NAACP’s journal as early as 1915, when he wished its editor W.E.B.
 Du Bois and the NAACP itself “smooth seas and prosperous gales on its great voyage for manhood rights.”
 (Mehlinger later called Du Bois “the most brilliant man I ever knew.”)
 In 1919, he testified against racially segregated passenger cars at a congressional hearing over the return of railroads to private hands after their wartime nationalization.
 With Charles Hamilton Houston and five others, Mehlinger co-founded a black lawyer’s group, the Washington Bar Association, in 1925.
 But he also thought that “Houston had the Harvard stamp on him.”
 Unlike Houston, Mehlinger believed one could study law successfully at night and co-founded a night law school that produced 600 graduates over fifteen years starting in the 1930s.